 Described by critics as “a True Artist of the Cello”, Patrick Tapio Johnson has performed in all of London’s major concert halls, often as a principal cellist, soloist, or chamber musician.
 Additionally, he has performed throughout Europe, in India, and in China.

-Patrick has worked with many major UK orchestras, including the London Philharmonic Orchestra, the Philharmonia Orchestra, and the Bournemouth Symphony Orchestra; and as a member of Southbank Sinfonia, the Orchestra of the Royal Opera House, the BBC Concert Orchestra, and the Academy of St-Martin-in-the-Fields.
+Patrick has worked with many major UK orchestras, including the London Philharmonic Orchestra, the Philharmonia Orchestra, the Bournemouth Symphony Orchestra, the Hanover Band and the London Contemporary Orchestra; and as a member of Southbank Sinfonia, the Orchestra of the Royal Opera House, the BBC Concert Orchestra, and the Academy of St-Martin-in-the-Fields.
 He has also appeared in recital with the pianists Leslie Howard and Mark Viner, and the cellist Giovanni Sollima.
 He has performed under the batons of many eminent conductors, including Sir Antonio Pappano, Vladimir Jurowski, Yuri Temirkanov, Marin Alsop, Vladimir Ashkenazy and John Wilson.

 Additionally, Patrick was principal cello in a very memorable concert in the Royal Albert Hall with hard rock legends Deep Purple, and has also performed with Damon Albarn (Blur / Gorillaz), Bruce Dickinson (Iron Maiden), Tony Hadley (Spandau Ballet) and Goldfrapp.
 He is also active in the world of theatre, having held the position of principal cello in the National Theatre’s critically acclaimed revival of Amadeus; he also regularly plays principal cello for Phantom of the Opera at Her Majesty’s Theatre in the West End.